Psychology 391SC : Scientific Studies of Consciousness

 Accommodation:

 The University of Massachusetts Amherst is committed to providing an equal educational opportunity for all students.
 If you have a documented physical, psychological, or learning disability on file with Disability Services (DS), you may be eligible for reasonable academic accommodations to help you succeed in this course.
-If you have a documented disability that requires an accommodation, please notify me within the first two weeks of the semester, and schedule a meeting with us so that we can work out the details for implementing your accommodations.
-No accommodations will be put in place until after this meeting.
+If you have a documented disability that requires an accommodation, please notify me within the first two weeks of the semester so that we may make appropriate arrangements.
+For further information, please visit Disability Services (https://www.umass.edu/disability/)

 Diversity:

-In recognition and affirmation of the worth and dignity of all persons, we are dedicated to upholding the values of diversity and inclusion and to minimizing disparities in access to learning.
+In recognition and affirmation of the worth and dignity of all persons, the instructor of this class is dedicated to upholding the values of diversity and inclusion and to minimizing disparities in access to learning.
 All students who are willing to learn are equally welcome without regard to age, race, ethnicity, birthplace, sex, gender identity, disability, sexual orientation or identity, socioeconomic status, political party or beliefs, or other group affiliation or personal characteristics.
 All students are likewise expected to accord each other the same level of respect, bearing in mind that becoming more respectful and inclusive is a journey rather than a destination.
-We will all have stumbling points along the way, including the instructor and the teaching assistants, and these are often valuable learning opportunities.
-If we ever say or do anything insensitive in this class, we invite you to communicate your discomfort to us in person after class, during office hours, by email, or anonymously.
+We will all have stumbling points along the way, including the instructor, and these are often valuable learning opportunities.
+If I ever say or do anything insensitive in this class, I sincerely welcome students to call me out or communicate their discomfort to me in person after class, during office hours, by email, or anonymously.

 Final grade: